-This fellowship was made possible by the Konover Coppa Fund.
-I extend my deepest gratitude to Voices of Hope, Jewish Hartford: European Roots, the Greenberg Center for Judaic Studies at the University of Hartford, the Jewish Historical Society of Greater Hartford, Trinity College, the Jewish Federation of Greater Hartford and the Center for Judaic Studies and Contemporary Jewish Life at UCONN for their endless support, encouragement and investment in professional development for educators.
+This fellowship was made possible by the Konover Coppa Fund and I am wholeheartedly thankful for this opportunity.
+I also extend my deepest gratitude to Voices of Hope, Jewish Hartford: European Roots, the Greenberg Center for Judaic Studies at the University of Hartford, the Jewish Historical Society of Greater Hartford, Trinity College, the Jewish Federation of Greater Hartford and the Center for Judaic Studies and Contemporary Jewish Life at UCONN for their endless support, encouragement and investment in professional development for educators.

 This blog will serve as a place of reflection and reference for the time leading up to and during the trip, as well as upon return.
 Click on the links below to read individual entries.

 Click here to see the travel blogs of the other incredible educators who also received a fellowship for this journey.

 I’ve Never Been to a Concentration Camp – June 28, 2019

 Collaborators – July 16, 2019